anvaka/git-also/README.md

 # git-also

-For a `file` in your git repository prints other files that are most often committed together.
+For a `file` in your git repository, prints other files that are most often committed together.

 ![demo](https://raw.githubusercontent.com/anvaka/git-also/master/docs/demo.gif)